osnr/TabFS/tabfs.md

 </div>

 This console is also incredibly helpful for debugging anything that goes wrong, which probably will happen.
+(If you get a generic I/O error at the shell when running a command on TabFS, that probably means that an exception happened which you can check here.)

-(My OS and applications are pretty chatty!
-They do a lot of operations, even when I don't feel like I'm actually doing anything.)
+(My OS and applications are pretty chatty.
+They do a lot of operations, even when I don't feel like I'm actually doing anything.
+My sense is that macOS is generally chattier than Linux.)

 ## Design